amiyaranjansahoo/cloud/aws/6 AutoScaling/1 Introduction.md

 •	This is very much cost effective.
 •	You can select the spot or on-demand EC2 for auto scaling.
 •	You can integrate the ELB with AS and this is highly recommended.
+•	This is cost effective way of scaling
+•	Autoscaling itself is free but we are charged for ec2 instances it launches.
 ```
 ##
 <img width="624" height="416" alt="image" src="https://github.com/user-attachments/assets/150a9bef-1920-48c5-87d7-906ca1593c40" />